‘Call Of Duty: Black Ops 4’ Reveal: How To Watch And What To Expect

 — Treyarch Studios (@Treyarch) May 9, 2018

-Additionally, multiple websites such as charlieINTEL and Kotaku have reported the game will add a Battle Royale mode inspired by Fortnite and PlayerUnknown’s Battlegrounds.
+Additionally, multiple websites such as charlieINTEL and Kotaku, have reported the game will add a Battle Royale mode inspired by Fortnite and PlayerUnknown’s Battlegrounds.
 This new mode is reportedly being developed by co-studio Raven Software and Eurogamer‘s source claims the mode hasn’t been able to hit 100 players yet.
 This makes Thursday’s announcement all the more interesting.

-Activision recently stated during an earnings call its developers are always looking to take inspiration from other games and innovate in new ways.
+Activision recently stated during an earnings call that its developers are always looking to take inspiration from other games and innovate in new ways.
 Either the mega-publisher is pulling a massive head fake, or the rumored gigantic changes will set an all-new course for the franchise.